A glossary of inside jokes and references from the No Laying Up podcast

 in Tourist Sauce Scandinavia.

-- Grupo TC - TC is Tron Carter, a member of NLU.
+- Grupo TC / TC Vision Fund / Shared prosperity / Inclusive business model - TC is Tron Carter, a member of NLU.
 During the WGC Mexico Championship,

 the broadcast had bizarre ads from the tournament sponsor, Grupo Salinas,